Edvinest/University/II. év/Számítógépes Architektúra/Feladat.md

-1. Kössönk be a processzorhoz egy 1 bites **statikus RAM-ot** a 12-es címre és azon a címen a D1-es adatbitre
+1. Kössünk be a processzorhoz egy 1 bites **statikus RAM-ot** a 12-es címre és azon a címen a D1-es adatbitre

 -Rajz-
 CPU